-After typing in your link details, select a Category and Target for your new link …
+Select a Category and Target for the new link …

-(Categories & Target – Add New Link page)
+(Categories & Target fields – Add New Link)

-In the Categories section, select one of the link categories you’ve already set up, or click on ’+ Add New Category’ to create a new category.
+In the Categories section, select a link category you’ve already added, or click on the ‘+ Add New Category’ link to create a new category.

-Also, select a target frame radio button for your link in the Target section by choosing one of the radio buttons.
-This lets you specify how you want the link to open when clicked on:
+Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want your link to open when visitors click on it:

-- _blank means that when a visitor clicks on the link, a new, separate browser window will open up to display the content associated with the link.
+- _blank means that when visitors click on the link, a new, separate web browser window will open up to display the content associated with the link.
 This allows your visitors to access the information without leaving your page

-- _none means that when a visitor clicks on your link, they will leave your site and a new website or page will load in your web browser window instead.
+- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.

 - _top opens links at the top level of the frame system if you’re using frames.
-Don’t worry about this option if you don’t use frames, or if you don’t know what frames are, then just ignore this option.
+Don’t worry about this option if you don’t use frames, or if you don’t know what frames are.